NiekBruinmsa/SwipeSavor/replit.md

 - Redesigned swipe cards with better typography and layout
 - Enhanced match and recipe modals with modern styling
 - Updated action buttons and status bar to match new theme
+- Added PostgreSQL database with Drizzle ORM for data persistence
+- Migrated from in-memory storage to database-backed storage system

 ## Technical Stack
 - **Runtime**: Node.js 20